iggredible/chatty.vim/README.md

 ### Switching Instructions

 Once you create multiple instructions, you can switch between any instructions.
-The default is `<Leader>ci` or `:ChattyInstructions`.
+The default is `<Leader>ai` or `:ChattyInstructions`.

 Note: when you switch an instruction, Chatty will start a new history.